kelvinmutunga/kelvinmutunga/README.md

 # Kelvin Mutunga 💻 📊 - Data Analyst/Data Scientist Portfolio

-Hi, I'm Kelvin! passionate data analyst.
+Hi, I'm Kelvin! passionate Data Analyst/Data Scientist.
 I have a solid background in Applied Statistics with Programming.
 I have developed strong analytical and technical skills, and I am enthusiastic about leveraging data to uncover insights and drive decision-making.
 My expertise spans a range of tools and programming languages essential for data analysis.

 I honed my ability to work with complex datasets and developed a keen eye for identifying patterns and trends.
 I gained experience in data management, statistical analysis, and programming, which are invaluable in the field of data science.